 A LiDAR (Light-Detection And Ranging) scanner is included in Apple’s Pro handhelds since a first announcement in March 2020.
 The LiDAR Scanner included in the back camera system measures distances to objects inside its reach and up to 5 meters away.
 A tweet of @iPhonedo shows it in action.

-The current phyphox public beta supports a “depth” sensor based on the LiDAR scanner.
+The current phyphox release 1.1.10 supports a “depth” sensor based on the LiDAR scanner.
 The sensor gives a mean distance (“average”), a nearest (“closest”) or “weighted” in a defined portion of the standard camera view (20%×20%, centered).
 An average of distance measurements inside Apple’s framework is the phyphox default and could be switched off.

-This page is regularly updated at the moment, so perhaps keep an eye on our Twitter channel.
-Work on the 3D ToF (Time Of Flight) sensor in some Android devices has been finished and tested on a Samsung G10 5G.
+Work on the 3D ToF (Time Of Flight) sensor in some Android devices is also finished and has been tested on a Samsung G10 5G.
 Any further success stories in this regard are appreciated… 😉

 - depth.phyphox (last update: 2021-10-15)

 - depth_no_smooth.phyphox (last update: 2021-10-15)

 Distance, velocity and acceleration by locally weighted scatterplot smoothing (LOESS)